pang-lee/react-native-template/README.md

 <img src='https://github.com/WataruMaeda/react-native-boilerplate/blob/main/__DELELE_ME__/demo.gif' width='32%'>

-## About

-We spend a large amount of time to setup a project; changing file structure, installing libraries, create reusable components and so on.
-The purpose of using the project is to minimize the redundant effort to setup a project from scratch.
-In the boilerplate, it contains only commonly-used libraries and the all setup done for you.

-## Environment

-- Node: 16.x
-- Yarn: 1.22.x
-- expo/expo-cli: 5.0.3

 ## What's included
 #### Navigation

 At the default, you can see 3 types of navigation; stack, tab, and drawer.
 Here in the [code](https://github.com/WataruMaeda/react-native-boilerplate/tree/main/src/navigator), files are separated by the navigation types.
 If you don't need drawer navigation for example, you can the remove drawer file and replace the import status [here](https://github.com/WataruMaeda/react-native-boilerplate/blob/main/src/navigator/Navigator.js#L7) to tab or stack navigator.